wzzanthony/CS236_Project/readme.md

 ## Total Runtime

-The total runtime is 112.94s
+The total runtime is 120.876s

 ![avatar](time.PNG)

 ## Run this program
+$1 is the path of the folder of the location file
+$2 is the path of the folder of the recording files

-put the WeatherStationLocations.csv, 2006.txt, 2007.txt, 2008.txt, 2009.txt files under the same direction with the getRainFall.py and then run the command "bash run.sh"
+$3 is the path of the folder for the output file run the command "bash run.sh" $1 $2 $3